 If you answered “yes” to any of those question, that task is a 1.
 Place it on your schedule.

 Finally, schedule all those urgent important tasks that are 1s.
-And when you are scheduling, if you know a particular task will require focus, quiet, or extra brain power, try to schedule them when you can get focus, quiet or extra brainpower.
-This feeds into that juggle struggle both Sarah and Jessi referred to earlier where they feel pulled between helping their kids with their school work and getting their work done.
+And when you are scheduling, if you know a particular task will require focus, quiet, or extra brainpower, try to schedule them when you can get focus, quiet or extra brainpower.
+This feeds into that juggle struggle both Sarah and Jessi refer to…they feel pulled between helping their kids with their school work and completing their to-dolist.
 Get up early and knock out your priority tasks.
-If you have a spouse or care giver in your home, try to work on your priority tasks when they are around so your kids can have their questions answered.
+If you have a spouse or caregiver in your home, try to work on your priority tasks when they are around so your kids can have their questions answered.

-And also remember, setting boundaries to get your work done is perfectly ok.
-If your child’s assignment isn’t on an approaching deadline but your work task is, explain that you will answer their question or give them the help they need in a minute, but right now you need the time and space to complete your work.
+And also remember, setting boundaries to complete your work is perfectly ok.
+If your child’s assignment is NOT on an approaching deadline but your work task is, explain that you will answer their question or give them the help they need in a minute, but right now you need the time and space to complete your work.
 I’m not saying it will work like magic the first time.
 But we are all working out this new normal of work/school/home life.
 Keep your kids in the loop.
 Explain your need for time to work.
 Establish a time when you will be available.
-In time, this communication allows you get your priority tasks done.
+In time, this communication allows you to complete your priority tasks.
 And assures your kids you will be able to answer their questions at a time in the near future.

 Want an action step to start chosing your priorities?
 Run your to-do list through the priority recipe…assign a 1 or 2 to each task and get those #1 tasks on your schedule.
 And if you still aren’t sure if it’s a priority, run it through the TRIM your to-do list flowchart.
 You can pick up “Your Priority Recipe” and the “TRIM Your To-Do List Flowchart” here.